Case StudyCrisis communications

-In addition to making the most of Christian Health Care Center’s owned media (email newsletters, social media accounts, website, staff publications and more), PR Consulting also capitalized on relationships with Bellingham and Whatcom County news organizations to ensure that news related to CHCC was being disseminated to the public through those means.
+In addition to making the most of Christian Health Care Center’s owned media (email newsletters, social media accounts, website, staff publications and more), Bellingham PR & Communications also capitalized on relationships with Bellingham and Whatcom County news organizations to ensure that news related to CHCC was being disseminated to the public through those means.

-PR Consulting facilitated a National Public Radio interview with CHCC’s director of nursing.
-PR Consulting vetted the opportunity, set the tone of the message CHCC wanted to get across and coached the person being interviewed.
+Bellingham PR & Communications facilitated a National Public Radio interview with CHCC’s director of nursing.
+BPRC vetted the opportunity, set the tone of the message CHCC wanted to get across and coached the person being interviewed.

 In a crisis, media opportunities will arise.
 It can be of great assistance to have a professional PR expert help vet the opportunity and coach team members who might be interviewed to help prepare their thoughts and ensure they are comfortable speaking on the record.

 When the news media are writing about your organization, it’s critical to be proactive and have a story prepared to tell.
-PR Consulting helped ensure that the media’s coverage of CHCC told the stories the organization wanted.
+Bellingham PR & Communications helped ensure that the media’s coverage of CHCC told the stories the organization wanted.